stavrosan/Online-order-shop/README.md

-# Online order shop
+# About the project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

-Main features:
+# Main features

 Products can be added to the cart and they are displayed in cart-page.
 Increment the quantity of a product by clicking add to cart button.